harvard-microrobotics/tag2arrange/README.md

     4. Clone my [video_recorder](https://github.com/cbteeple/ros_video_recorder) package into the src folder (_optional_)
     5. Clone my [rosbag_recorder](https://github.com/cbteeple/rosbag-recorder) package into the src folder (_optional_)
     6. Run `catkin_make`
+4. Set up the [robot arm control package](https://github.com/cbteeple/simple_ur_move) in same workspace as the pressure controller
-4. [Set up your `~/.bashrc` file](https://docs.cbteeple.com/robot/ros#setting-up-ros-on-linux) to source both workspaces
+5. [Set up your `~/.bashrc` file](https://docs.cbteeple.com/robot/ros#setting-up-ros-on-linux) to source both workspaces

-## Setup
+## Setup AprilTags
 1. Set up AprilTag config files to specify your tag properties.
 2. Make a new verison of `usb_cam-test.launch` to use your camera settings
 3. [Calibrate your camera](https://github.com/NVlabs/Deep_Object_Pose/blob/master/doc/camera_tutorial.md)
-4. Set up a controller in the `config/controllers` directory.
+## Setup Items
-5. Set up item directory in the `config/items` directory.
+1. Set up item directory in the `config/items` directory.
+To create this directory from item geometry:
+    1. Create a spreadsheet listing the item's tag id, length, width, height and object shape
+    2. Import a trained model as a pmml file
+    3. Run the `create_dir.py` script which will output a yaml file

 ## Usage

 1. Start running the camera (publishes data to the `usb_cam/image_raw` topic)